trent-fisher/zap_training_docs/src/admin/Enquiries/bookings.md

 To manage a booking enquiry:

-1. Note the customer's name or email from Bookings module
+1. Note the customer's name or email from Bookings page
 2. Navigate to **Admin → CRM → Leads**
 3. Search for the lead by:
    - Customer name